Strategies for Training around an Injury

 Overcoming Obstacles and Training Around an Injury

-Injuries can be a setback for any athlete or fitness enthusiast, and when you suffer from one, most doctors will suggest taking time off of training and treating the injury.
-While in some cases, this may be correct, don't let it keep you from achieving your goals!
+Injuries can be a pretty big and discouraging setback for any athlete or fitness enthusiast that is looking to make gains.
+Not to mention, when you suffer from an injury, most doctors will suggest taking time off of training around and treating the injury.
+While in some cases, this may be a correct diagnosis, there are many circumstances when you can train around the injury and not let it keep you from achieving your goals!
 With the right mindset, approach, training program, and knowledge, you can train around your injury and come back stronger than before, and most importantly you will not lose your hard earned muscle and strength gains!

 So let's dive in!